This post originally appeared on VICE UK.

 What is Britain?
-Britain is taking tea seriously and taking the Queen seriously and being in a sincere kind of love with Peter Andre, and it is half-glossy televised singing and dancing competitions and it is villages that pride themselves on their hanging basket competitions and it is the RAF and it is cavalry soldiers and it is voting Conservative and it is driving to France just to buy a boot full of wine and it is the QE2 and Heathrow needs a third runway and it is a bally good roast dinner after a bally good hunt, and it is Barbour jackets and grisly weather and it is the Antiques Roadshow, and it is pomp and ceremony and class and classlessness; it is the most unoriginal cuisine in the world defended as though it is Michelin-starred, it is a green-grey island that is small and inward-looking but gigantically ego'd and self-important, it is brilliant, it is terrible.
+Britain is taking tea seriously and taking the Queen seriously and being in a sincere kind of love with Peter Andre, and it is half-glossy televised singing and dancing competitions, and it is villages that pride themselves on their hanging-basket competitions, and it is the RAF, and it is cavalry soldiers, and it is voting Conservative, and it is driving to France just to buy a truck full of wine, and it is the QE2 and Heathrow needs a third runway, and it is a damn good roast dinner after a damn good hunt, and it is Barbour jackets and grisly weather, and it is the Antiques Roadshow, and it is pomp and ceremony and class and classlessness; it is the most unoriginal cuisine in the world defended as though it is Michelin-starred, and it is a green-gray island that is small and inward-looking but gigantically ego'd and self-important, and it is brilliant, and it is terrible.

-You're asking me to explain what's happening here and I can't explain what's happening here, nobody can.
-Roughly: an entire train carriage of adults are Losing Their Goddamn Minds over a bagel/multiple bagels.
+You're asking me to explain what's happening here, and I can't explain what's happening here, nobody can.
+Roughly: An entire train carriage of adults are losing their goddamn minds over a bagel and/or multiple bagels.
 I do not understand how something like this escalated into an entire train carriage of people chanting and laughing.
 I do not know what giddy euphoria overcame an entire train carriage in such a way that the police had to be called.
-I do know that this feels extremely important, this video, arguably the most important video of the year, and there are at least five vital flash points throughout which deserve our special attention.
+I do know that this feels extremely important, this video, arguably the most important video of the year, and there are at least five vital flash points throughout that deserve our special attention.
 Onward to them:

-Most times you have witnessed a fight, this is actually what you've seen: two people saying "Come on then!
-COME ON THEN!" while more and more people stand in between them, until maybe six, maybe 100 people are now standing between the persons supposedly fighting, and then the people become like dominos: one decent push or stumble can unbalance the entire group, and everyone starts swaying around and half falling over but then not, grabbing urgently at clumsy pieces of clothing or limbs, grabbing someone's shirtsleeve to stop them from falling over, fully embracing someone's hip.
-This is why, arguably, real fights get so much spotlight: when two lads have a set-to in Grimsby, or when a televised boxing match ends in a knockout, our collective bloodlust is sated.
-We want to see fights that end in someone getting their nose exploded.
-But they rarely, rarely do
+Most times you have witnessed a fight, this is actually what you've seen: Two people saying "Come on then!
+COME ON THEN!" while more and more people stand between them, until maybe six, maybe 100 people are now standing between the people supposedly fighting, and then the people become like dominos: One decent push or stumble can unbalance the entire group, and everyone starts swaying around and half falling over but then not, grabbing urgently at clumsy pieces of clothing or limbs, grabbing someone's shirtsleeve to stop them from falling over, fully embracing someone's hip.
+This is why, arguably, real fights get so much spotlight: When two lads have a set-to in Grimsby, or when a televised boxing match ends in a knockout, our collective bloodlust is sated.
+We want to see fights that end with noses exploding.
+But they rarely, rarely do.

-That is what a fight normally is – a non-contact sport – and that is what is happening here.
-The blonde girl – and we have no idea why! – is in a fight with a brunette girl.
+That is what a fight normally is—a non-contact sport—and that is what is happening here.
+The blond girl—and we have no idea why!—is in a fight with a brunette girl.
 The brunette girl, to start, is laughing while the blonde is restrained.
-At this point she has won the fight.
-The blonde girl is being pinned to a train seat by someone we have to assume she has never met.
-She keeps trying to talk smack but hair keeps getting in her mouth.
+At this point, she has won the fight.
+The blond girl is being pinned to a train seat by someone we have to assume she has never met.
+She keeps trying to talk smack, but hair keeps getting in her mouth.
 She has lost the fight.
 The brunette girl is in an unassailable winning position.
 Here is what winning looks like:

-But then also – suddenly, without warning – the mood turns, and now the brunette girl has gone fully radge, and now she's not winning any more:
+But then also—suddenly, without warning—the mood turns, and now the brunette girl has gone full rage, and now she's not winning anymore: